 Here are the key ingredients you'll need to make this easy Greek bread recipe:

-- Bread flour: I recommend strong white bread flour for this recipe.
-Sub with regular all-purpose or plain flour if you can't source any.
+- Bread flour: Use strong white bread flour for the best texture and structure.
+Substitute with all-purpose or plain flour if needed.

-- Water: To help bring the dough together.
-The water should be warm, not hot.
+- Water: Helps bring the dough together.
+It should feel warm to the touch, not hot.

-- Optional: Add some sesame seeds for a little extra flavour and crunch!
+- Optional topping: Sprinkle sesame seeds for extra flavour and crunch.

 How to make Greek bread